SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 ## Running the full stack locally

+The application stack is defined in the `app.yml` docker compose file.
+The only other required component is the database, which can be brough up via `make db-up-dev` and populated via the processing steps or a database dump.

+If you connect to a locally running database, either one brought up via `make db-up-dev` or one running directly on your machine, make sure to specify the `DATABASE_HOST` variable as `host.docker.internal`, which is the hostname of the machine running docker as seen from within a container and automatically configured by docker's networking.

-Set up the required environment variables in an `.env` file and run
+Set up any of the other required environment variables in an `.env` file and run

 ```
-env VERSION=0.4.5 docker-compose up -d
+env VERSION=2.47.11 docker-compose -f app.yml up -d
 ```

-where the `VERSION` variable references a tag name or a git sha.
+to bring up the full stack.
+The `VERSION` variable references a tag name or a git sha.
 You can either rely on docker pulling a previously built image from the registry or build and tag the current version locally:

 ```
 $ make docker-build